Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Anish Suri -- President and Chief Scientific Officer

-Thank you.
-Also following from that question.
-So think about kind of molar equivalent subscriptions just you guys had given, have you done any kind of exposure equivalent, given that your drug is much more persistent than Proleukin is kind of in circulation?
+OK.
+Also following from that question, to think about the kind of molar equivalent descriptions you have given, have you done kind of exposure equivalent, given if your drug is much more persistent than Proleukin is kind of in circulations?

 Anish Suri -- President and Chief Scientific Officer

-Yeah.
-And we also recognize that these doses that we are showing are based on a single dose of Proleukin, and of course of much of the toxicity of Proleukin is due to the multiple doses that you need to give to get exposure.
+Yes.
+And we also recognize that these doses that we are showing are based on a single dose of Proleukin and of course, how much of the toxicity of Proleukin is due to the multiple doses that you need to give to get exposure.

 Anish Suri -- President and Chief Scientific Officer